Surribas1980/WalkingToTheProject/README.md

 - Add
 - Without changes
 - New Component

+When I didn't know about anything, could write with 'x' or [... lines ...] and if it wasn't anything diferent also.

 With the file README is something different, because only it will changes on the future or that is it I think now , jejeje